High Expectations and Rigorous Instruction

 Transforming

-We regularly learn about fairness and justice in class and why they matter and we use what we learn to make positive change.
+We regularly (about weekly) learn about fairness and justice in class and why they matter, and we use what we learn to make positive change.

 Selected Rating: None